Hydrogen project finalists chosen

 If all three proposals are funded, approximately $1.5 million in project costs will be covered by the program.
 The companies will be responsible for financing the rest.

-Tulsa, OK-based Williams Companies is set to receive the bulk of the grant money — nearly $1 million — for a $1.2 million hydrogen feasibility study in partnership with the University of Wyoming.
+Tulsa, Oklahoma-based Williams Companies is set to receive the bulk of the grant money — nearly $1 million — for a $1.2 million hydrogen feasibility study in partnership with the University of Wyoming.

 The study could inform development of a $1 billion hydrogen and synthetic natural gas hub in Wyoming later this decade.